If you want to keep your plants healthy and looking beautiful all year long, use good-quality fertilizer for your

 Joyful dirt is more expensive than other types of fertilizer, but it is safe for the environment, your plants, and your pets.

-I have tried Joyful dirt and do think it’s excellent fertilizer; I feel it’s a tad too expensive for me because I have almost 40 houseplants!
+I have tried Joyful dirt and think it’s excellent fertilizer; I feel it’s a tad too expensive because I have almost 40 houseplants!

 Fiddle leaf fig fertilizer (3-1-2)

 This fiddle fig tree plant food is calcium-fortified, urea-free, and with a ratio of 3-1-2 for healthy roots, stems, and leaves!

-I started using this fiddle fig fertilizer after some friends who have the most beautiful fiddle fig plant I had ever seen recommended this food.
+I started using this fiddle fig fertilizer after some friends with the most beautiful fiddle fig plant I had ever seen recommended this food.

-Since starting to use this fiddle leaf fig fertilizer, my fiddle figs have begun to grow faster and with fewer leaf drops.
+Since using this fiddle leaf fig fertilizer, my fiddle figs have grown faster and with fewer leaf drops.

 Here are some facts about this fiddle fig food:

-- Fiddle leaf fig plants need specific nutrients for growth, health, and robust root systems.
-The original Fiddle Leaf Fig Plant Food is specially formulated to provide optimal nutrition with no risk of burning your plant.
+- Fiddle-leaf fig plants need specific nutrients for growth, health, and robust root systems.
+The original Fiddle Leaf Fig Plant Food is specially formulated to provide optimal nutrition without burning your plant.

 - ALL-ORGANIC Original Fiddle Leaf Fig Plant Food contains no urea or harmful chemicals that could burn your plant.
 It is designed to be used every time you water for green and gorgeous growth all year long.